zobront/billy-the-bull/walkthrough.md

 When we reenter the second time, we already have token ID 1.

-If we flip the two token IDs around the second time, we'll then mint the original token ID 2, and by the time the reentered pass gets to the check, we will hold both NFTs and it will pass.
+If we flip the two token IDs around the second time, we'll then mint the original token ID 2, and by the time the reentered function call gets to the ownership check, we will hold both NFTs and it will pass.

 CHALLENGE 3: We need to use the same solution when reentering, but can't reuse it.